COVESA/vehicle_service_catalog/syntax.md

 Only single-dimensional arrays are supported.

+**This section is subject to change/clarification**

 ---------------
 # VALUE RANGE SPECIFICATION

+When defining a typedef, fundamental types can be constrained to a limited set of legal values.

-Methods, events, and properties can optionally specify a range of legal value that their `input`, `output`, `error` and property can take.
+In addition to where type is defined,  Methods, events, and properties can also optionally specify the legal value that their `input`, `output`, `error` and property can take, in the context of that Method/Event/Property only.

+Constraints defined on Method/Event/Property level should always be narrowing, in other words reducing the allowed values compared to the original type.

+**For clarity: In all cases, constraints at the point of usage take precedence over constraints defined in the type definition.

 A range is specified as a list of values that are legal for a given parameter or property to have.